-If you have severe allergies, you could experience more severe symptoms, like shortness of breath or lung problems.
+If you have severe allergies, you could experience more serious symptoms, like shortness of breath or lung problems.
 Kids who are exposed to mould as young children are more likely to develop asthma as well.

+Mould spores can take root and grow in areas like the lungs or sinuses, resulting in serious respiratory illnesses and infections.
 Someone with a compromised immune system, such as someone with HIV/AIDS, those with cancer who are receiving chemotherapy, those with autoimmune disorders (like lupus), or those who have received organ transplants could experience fungal infections after being exposed to mould.

 Otherwise healthy people are more likely to be immune to infection as a result of mould exposure.

-Mould has the potential to release mycotoxins, which can cause mycotoxicosis.
 There is the possibility that mould could cause health conditions such as fatigue, lung disease, or even cancer.

 A rare disease that can be associated with mould exposure is hypersensitivity pneumonitis, which is a lung disease that causes inflammation of the alveoli in your lungs.